EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 Query: sum of the incomes of females with major in EE.<br />
 Result: it reveals the income of Baker (only female with EE) $\to$ the query is sensitive so it is necessary to block statistics computed over a single (or few) individual.

-Another example of a Statistical DBMS.
+Another example of a Statistical DBMS.<br />
 Query $1$: sum of the incomes of individuals with major in EE.

 ![[StatisticalDBMSExample2-1.png]]